-How long does it take to port my number?
+How long should it take to port my number?

 According to the mobile number portability industry code, 90% of mobile number transfers should be completed within three hours, and 99% should be completed within two days.
 Most telcos only operate porting facilities Monday to Saturday, and not on Sundays or public holidays, so keep that in mind when you decide to switch providers.

-The reality for mobile number portability is that the time it takes can vary considerably; some customers report that their numbers were transferred within a matter of minutes, while it took hours for others.
+The reality for mobile number portability is that the time it takes can vary considerably; some customers report that their numbers are transferred within a matter of minutes, but it can take some hours in certain circumstances.
 Bear in mind that your new provider can only port your number from a "live" service with your old provider; you can't cancel the service and then request mobile number portability.

 What can I do if the port doesn't work?